 That depends entirely on your home’s needs.
 If you frequently have to deal with flooding or leaks, your home will benefit from encapsulation.
 Comparatively, if you only experience leaks once or twice a year, you may be able to get by with an insulation replacement.

-When in doubt, reach out to a local Indianapolis, IN, contractor.
+When in doubt, reach out to a local Indianapolis, IN, contractor for a free inspection and estimate.
 They’ll be able to let you know what solution will make your home life simpler.